An experiment involving matching regular expressions

 Why is there a mix of strong and weakly correlated pairs?
 Is it because similar application problems tend to be solved using different languages?
 Or perhaps there are different habits for cut-and-pasted source for developers using different repositories (which will cause some patterns to occur more often, but not others, and have an impact on correlation but not the regression fit).

-There are lot of other interesting things that can be done with this data, when connected to the results of the analysis of distinct regexs, but these look like hard work, and I have a book to finish.
+There are a lot of other interesting things that can be done with this data, when connected to the results of the analysis of distinct regexs, but these look like hard work, and I have a book to finish.

 Matching context sensitive rules and generating output using regular expressions